inspirehep/author.xml/README.md

 FOAF Project

 <a name="fillinauthorxml"></a>
-## How do I fill in the author.xml file
+## How do I fill in my author.xml file?
 The author.xml file has been designed for collaborations with more than 10 authors.
 An updated author.xml file should be included with each submission to arXiv.
 The collaboration’s XML file will contain information on each author, such as name, affiliation and INSPIRE ID Number.
 Descriptions of the template items are listed below the template.

 <a name="template"></a>